-At 31 March 2017 the Council held Civic Regalia and a statue 'Anticipation' that were insured for £501k.
-As neither a current market valuation, nor a replacement cost are available, this insurance value has been used as the basis for valuation.
-In addition the Council is now the owner of the Battle of Britain Bunker which is held at cost.
+At 31 March 2018 the Council held Civic Regalia and a statue 'Anticipation' that were insured for £501k.
+As neither a current market valuation, nor a replacement cost is available, this insurance value has been used as the basis for valuation.

+The Council took over ownership of the Battle of Britain Bunker in 2017.
+As neither a current market valuation, nor a replacement cost is available due to the specialist nature of this historic asset, the insurance value has been used as the basis for valuation.
+In addition a number of artefacts have been added as heritage assets which belonged to Battle of Britain flying ace Wing Commander Ronald Gustave Kellett who was stationed at RAF Northolt in 1940 during the Battle of Britain, these items have been valued based on recent auctions of similar items.

 The Council also holds an 18th Century stable block within the grounds of Cranford Park alongside a collection of antique farm equipment.
+There are also a number of artefacts including historical archives stored within the Battle of Britain bunker.
 These are insured through the Council's general insurance scheme but do not hold specific valuations, are non-realisable and therefore are not included on the Council's balance sheet.

-Balance at start of year Increase/(Decrease) in value Balance at end of year
+Balance at start of year Assets newly classified as Heritage Assets Increase/(Decrease) in value Balance at end of year

 Non Current

 31 March 31 March

-2017 2016
+2018 2017

 £000's £000's

-501 501

-30 0

 531 501

+150 30

+4,660 0

+5,341 531